Optimal and Unbiased Fluxes from Up-the-Ramp Detectors under Variable Illumination: Testing with Synthetic Data

 We can also use the results in the bottom panel of Figure~\ref{fig:synthetic_repeat_model_bias} to determine when it is better to use the time-variable or time-independent model, and this is demonstrated in Figure~\ref{fig:synthetic_repeat_model_bias_transition}.
 We have zoomed in on the $b_\mathrm{amp}\leq 0.3$ cases to highlight the transition between bias magnitude from the different models.
-The solid blue line is calculated by taking a median of the time-variable profiles across all flux levels and $b_\mathrm{amp}$, with corresponding shaded regions giving the 5 and 95 percentiles.
+The solid blue line is calculated by taking a median of the time-variable profiles across all flux levels and $b_\mathrm{amp}$, with the corresponding shaded regions giving the 5 and 95 percentiles.
 The blue line being slightly larger than 0 is evidence that the time-variable model incurs a small ($<0.1$\% of the flux uncertainty) cost associated with fitting $\vec b$ and then extracting $(\vec f \mid \vec b = \vec b_\mathrm{best})$.
 The orange points are calculated by taking medians over the flux levels for the solid profiles in the bottom panel of Figure~\ref{fig:synthetic_repeat_model_bias}, giving average bias magnitude per $b_\mathrm{amp}$.
-The orange solid line is the result of fitting a simple 4-th order polynomial to the orange points for all $b_\mathrm{amp}$, which does a good job of describing the measurements for $b_\mathrm{amp}\in[0,1]$.
-We find that the solid orange line becomes greater than the top of the blue shaded region at $b_\mathrm{amp}$.
+The orange solid line is the result of fitting a simple 4-th order polynomial to the orange points for all $b_\mathrm{amp}$, which does a good job of describing the measurements for $b_\mathrm{amp}\in[0,1]$. \bl{Tests with other polynomial orders -- both higher and lower than 4 -- did a visually worse job of describing the orange data points in the $b_\mathrm{amp} \leq 0.3$ region or produced unphysical interpolated values (e.g., relatively large negative values in the $b_\mathrm{amp} \leq 0.1$ region).} We find that the solid orange line becomes greater than the top of the blue shaded region at $b_\mathrm{amp} = 0.035$.
 This implies that there is a $>95\%$ probability that the time-independent model contributes more systematic error to the measurements than the time-variable model when the time-variable signal is $>3.5\%$.
-We suggest that $b_\mathrm{amp}>3.5\%$ is a useful threshold for deciding when the time-variable model is preferred.
+We suggest that $b_\mathrm{amp}>3.5\%$ is a useful threshold for deciding when the time-variable model is preferred. \bl{Using linear interpolation of the orange points instead of the 4-th order polynomial returns an intersection at $b_\mathrm{amp} = 0.028$, suggesting a more conservative choice would be to prefer the time-variable model when the time-variability is $>2.8\%$.}